How to Cure IBS Permanently in 5 Steps

 • Prucalopride (Motegrity) and low-dose naltrexone are promotility agents used to treat IBS-C and, if present, SIBO.
 These medications support healthy bowel muscle movement (peristalsis) and can reduce constipation and bloating.
 Both of these medications are prescribed “off-label” for the treatment of IBS.

-• Rifaximin is the generic of Xifaxan, an antibiotic which is FDA-approved to treat IBS-D. Rifaximin is an effective prescription medication we prescribe for IBS-D. (While several insurance companies don’t want to pay its high price tag, PrimeHealth uses pharmacies in Canada to obtain the generic form at a reasonable price when needed.)
+• Rifaximin is the generic of Xifaxan, an antibiotic that is FDA-approved to treat IBS-D. Rifaximin is an effective prescription medication we prescribe for IBS-D. (While several insurance companies don’t want to pay its high price tag, PrimeHealth uses pharmacies in Canada to obtain the generic form at a reasonable price when needed.)
 Rifaximin is also a viable antibiotic for IBS-C.

 • Neomycin is a potential antibiotic we may use for IBS-C caused by methane-predominant SIBO.